Hypercubed/biojs3-webcomponent-example/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/biojs-component/`, where `biojs-component` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/bio-component/`, where `bio-component` is the name of the directory containing it.

 ## Testing Your Element

 Simply navigate to the `/test` directory of your element to run its tests.
-If you are using Polyserve: `http://localhost:8080/components/biojs-component/test/`
+If you are using Polyserve: `http://localhost:8080/components/bio-component/test/`

 ### web-component-tester